15 Surprising And Weird Facts About Egyptian Culture

 Beetle mania

 Scarab beetles were all the rage back in the day.
 These gigantic bugs symbolize good luck and rebirth, so Egyptians were big fans of wearing beetle-related accessories like pendants and rings.
-Even their houses were adorned with beetle decoration, usually made from vibrant-colored ceramics.
+Even their houses were adorned with beetle decorations, usually made from vibrant-colored ceramics.

 Fake beards